| by Stephanie Argy for The

 getting a lot of unslated material that had to be sorted out

+in the cutting room.
 Were any other high-definition cameras considered?

 Andersen: They looked at the Panasonic AJ-HDC27A